 - Insufficient ventilation

-“Wine Doctor” Chris Kissack says being a few degrees off from the ideal storage temperature isn’t likely to hurt wine.
-It’s extreme temperature fluctuation that causes rapid deterioration.
-So don’t put your cooler where it will struggle to keep the temperature constant, such as a patio or a porch where it may be close to freezing at night or too hot during the day.
+Extreme temperature fluctuation causes rapid deterioration, so try not to put your cooler where it will struggle to keep the temperature constant, such as a garage or enclosed porch where it may be close to freezing at night or too hot during the day.

 As long as you avoid the “problem locations” your options are pretty open and include the following.

-BetterTastingWine.com notes the ideal temperature for serving sweet wines can be as low as 43 degrees Fahrenheit, while the ideal temperature range for a wine cellar is 50 to 55 degrees.
+The ideal temperature for serving sweet wines can be as low as 43 degrees Fahrenheit, while the ideal temperature range for a wine cellar is 50 to 55 degrees.
 The best temperature to serve wine varies depending on the varietal.
 Because of these differences, some people keep a small wine cooler in the cellar to have a few bottles ready to serve at all times.
+Note that if you are using a cabinet, rather than cooler, the interior temperature will be optimized for aging, rather than serving wine.

-Note that any heat produced by your cooler will work against the refrigeration system that controls and maintains the cellar temperature.
-So make sure your refrigeration system takes this additional heat load into account.
+Any heat produced by your cooler will work against the refrigeration system that controls and maintains the cellar temperature.
+Make sure your refrigeration system takes this additional heat load into account.
 If your cellar does not have a refrigeration system, pay attention to the heat produced by the cooler, and make sure it doesn’t increase the temperature of the cellar above your desired level.

 In the kitchen

-This is one of the most popular places, for obvious reasons.
+This is one of the most popular places to locate a wine cooler, for obvious reasons.
 Your wine is conveniently available for serving guests and even for your own enjoyment as you prepare meals.
 There are even small wine coolers that will fit on the countertop.

 Next to the bar